NYSE hit by weak trading and failed D.Boerse deal

 | LONDON/NEW YORK

-LONDON/NEW YORK NYSE Euronext NYX.N said profit plunged 44 percent in the first quarter due to a slowdown in trading and costs from its failed merger with Deutsche Boerse (DB1Gn.DE), sending the exchange operator's shares down nearly 5 percent on Monday.
+LONDON/NEW YORK NYSE Euronext said profit plunged 44 percent in the first quarter due to a slowdown in trading and costs from its failed merger with Deutsche Boerse, sending the exchange operator's shares down nearly 5 percent on Monday.

 NYSE said it earned $87 million, or 34 cents a share, down from $155 million, or 59 cents a share, a year earlier.